rijun/it-projekt/README.md

 # IT Projekt

 ## Requirements
+For the automatic installation `python3`, `pip3`, `wget` and `git` have to be installed on the system.

-The following python modules are necessary:
+In case of a manual installation the following python modules are required:
 * flask
 * python-dateutil
 * python-dotenv